-The Linda Vista Suites sound like the cat’s pyjamas (though we’re yet to personally view them).
-Perched on a ridge, each has awesome Pacuare River and rainforest views and private dipping pools fed by spring water.
+Though we’re yet to personally view them, the Linda Vista Suites sound like the cat’s pyjamas.
+Perched on a ridge, each has awesome river and rainforest views as well as private spring-fed dipping pools.

-All types of room are equipped with good towels, plentiful organic, biodegradable toiletries, and lots of candles.
-You’ll be given a torch too, to make wandering the paths through the garden easier at night (though these are lit).
+Wherever you stay you'll get good towels, plentiful organic, biodegradable toiletries, and lots of candles.
+You’ll be given a torch too, to make wandering the (dimly lit) garden paths easier at night.

 From the delicious iced lemon juice you’re handed on arrival, you know the food and drink at Pacuare are going to be good.
 And despite the fact that everything you eat has to be brought here on a raft like the one you were madly paddling, chefs Warner and Alan manage to produce meals of impressive sophistication.
 Plus it’s all organic.
 Meals are eaten in the main building: a tall, open-sided wooden palenque, right by the river’s edge, with tables on the terrace outside or inside where you can watch the chefs at work in the open kitchen.